jdejesus11/MELI/README.md

    * Containers: keeps all "high level" components which contain other components
    * Components: basic or small components.
 Are the main core for others components
    * Services: contains code to retrieve remote data using http.
 Axios is the main library.
-   * Routes: contains code for routing to components.
+   * Routes:  code for routing.
 React Router is the library in charge of routing.
-   * Helpers: generic and reusable codes. i.e functions to manipulate decimals.
+   * Helpers: generic and reusable code. i.e functions to manipulate decimals.
    * Styles: global styles.
    * Constants: static values

 2. MiTiendaVirtualAPI:
    * Controllers: responsible for businnes logic.
-   * Routes: contains code which are linked to a given URL.
+   * Routes: code which are linked to a given URL.
-   * Utilities: generic and reusable codes. i.e functions to manipulate decimals.
+   * Utilities: generic and reusable code. i.e functions to manipulate decimals.
-   * Services: contains code to retrieve remote data using http.
+   * Services: code to retrieve remote data using http.
 Axios is the main library.
    * server.js: application ENTRY POINT.